dhl1337/auth-demo/README.md

 # auth-demo
 User can login with their email address and password.
-If the user do not choose use their email, they could use their social media to access the site.
+If the user does not choose to use their email, they could use their social media to access the site.
 Once the user puts their credentials in, they would be able to navigate to the home page, which allows them to link other social media sites together.

 ## Technology